eniware-org/Cloud-Foundry-Installation/docs/_sources/CFconfig.rst.txt

 4.8.
 Next steps
 ----------------

 You have now successfully deployed and configured OpenStack, taking full advantage of both Juju and MAAS.
-The next step is to :ref:`deploy CloudFoundry with BOSH Director on OpenStack<cf-deply>`.
+The next step is to :ref:`deploy CloudFoundry with BOSH Director on OpenStack<cf-deploy>`.